Family Advocacy Program

 Domestic violence incidents involving intimate partners will be reported through the Family Advocacy Program (FAP).
 An intimate partner is defined as someone who shares a child in common or shares (or has shared) a common domicile with the victim/abuser.
 These incidents will be processed by the servicing military installation for assessment, intervention, and treatment as FAP cases.

 Click here to review the memorandum from DA regarding the change.
 Contact your Brigade Family Advocacy Program Coordinator for additional information or assistance.
-Contact your Battalion Soldier and Family Assistance Program Manager for the phone number.

 Resources for FAPCs and SFAs